William Caxton: Death and memorials

-Caxton and English language
+Caxton and the English language

-Caxton printed 80 per cent of his works in the English language.
+Caxton printed 80 percent of his works in the English language.
 He translated a large number of works into English and performed much of the translation and the editing work himself.
 He is credited with printing as many as 108 books, 87 of which were different titles, including the first English translation of Aesop's Fables (26 March 1484).
 Caxton also translated 26 of the titles himself.
 His major guiding principle in translating was an honest desire to provide the most linguistically exact replication of foreign language texts into English, but the hurried publishing schedule and his inadequate skill as a translator often led to wholesale transference of French words into English and to numerous misunderstandings.

 The English language was changing rapidly in Caxton's time, and the works that he was given to print were in a variety of styles and dialects.
 Caxton was a technician, rather than a writer, and he often faced dilemmas concerning language standardisation in the books that he printed.
 He wrote about that subject in the preface to his Eneydos.
 His successor Wynkyn de Worde faced similar problems.

 Caxton is credited with standardising the English language through printing by homogenising regional dialects and largely adopting the London dialect.
 That facilitated the expansion of English vocabulary, the regularisation of inflection and syntax and a widening gap between the spoken and the written words.
 Richard Pynson started printing in London in 1491 or 1492 and favoured what came to be called Chancery Standard, largely based on the London dialect.
 Pynson was a more accomplished stylist than Caxton and consequently pushed the English language further toward standardisation.

 It is asserted that the spelling of "ghost" with the silent letter h was adopted by Caxton from the influence of Flemish spelling habits.